FormidableLabs/denim/README.md

     * `_templatesDir` (`"templates"`): The directory root of the templates to use during inflation.
     * `_templatesFilter` (_a noop function_): A function with the signature
-      `(filePath, included)` where `filePath` is the full, resolved path to a file, and `included` is a boolean indicating whether or not denim would ordinarily include it (e.g., it is not excluded by the `.gitignore`).
+      `(filePath, included)` where `filePath` is the resolved path to a file (relative to templates directory), and `included` is a boolean indicating whether or not denim would ordinarily include it (e.g., it is not excluded by the `.gitignore`).
 An overriding function should return `true` or `false` based on custom logic and can optionally use the `included` parameter from denim's default logic.
 * _File naming helpers_
     * `_gitignore` (`".gitignore"`)
     * `_npmignore` (`".npmignore"`)